thehappeninghomo/CapstoneProject_Sonali-Kushwaha/README.md

 ## Handwritten-Digit-Recognition(based on CNN)

 ### To run the code:
-1. Clone the repository on your computer.
+1. Clone the repository on your computer https://github.com/thehappeninghomo/CapstoneProject_Sonali-Kushwaha.git .
 2. Make sure you have proper environment containing required libraries.
 3. Two jupyter notebooks are there:-
 Training model: trainingModel.ipynb (It contains evaluation using MNIST test dataset).